 Advanced search on Twitter is as spectacular as it is unknown, and allows filtering by multiple parameters (Words, Accounts, Filters, interaction and dates).
 In total, Until 15 filters supports the network in these searches.
 For example, I have searched by user "Guillem Recolons" the phrase "Everything leaves mark" between 2013 And today with this result and this tweet from Andrew of 2013:

 @guillemrecolons I like the phrase on your blog “Everything leaves a mark”.
 Although it seems that some more than marking, leave stain ;-D

 — Andrés Pérez Ortega #EstrategiaPersonal (@personal brand) January 11, 2013

 Switching social media, we can use the Wikipedia search engine to find a profile of a colleague like Neus Arqués.
 We can find more than 100 marketing essays, personal brand… searching Slideshare for Professor Vladimir Estrada.

 Also find several articles involving my colleague Paula Fernández-Ochoa looking for his name in the newspaper Expansion.
 Newspaper search engines are often very accurate.

 In short, we can find a lot better if we go into social media search engines.

 In the next chapter I'll look at our digital identity by keywords.
 Happy week.

 8 days for the Personal Online Brand congress

-It is only a few days before the start of the Personal Online Brand Congress, 28 exclusive presentations to be held between the 4 and 7 of May 2020.
-If you're interested in taking control of your personal brand, build a value proposition, own brand and communication plan, do not hesitate, Register before you stay out (places are limited).
+It is only a few days before the start of the Personal Online Brand Congress, 28 exclusive presentations to be held between the 4 and the 7 May 2020.
+If you're interested in taking control of your personal brand, build a value proposition, own brand and communication plan, don't hesitate, Register before you stay out (places are limited).